liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 2.5.13 (2024//) =
 * Add generic placeholders #_USER_GROUPS and #_USER_MEMBERSHIPS
+* Add list of todos for an event.
+Each passed todo will send a mail to the contact person so you can use this to plan your event and not forget things

 = 2.5.12 (2024/09/17) =
 * Fix a small check causing membership stats to not work as expected